codescribblr/budget-app/USER_BACKUP_COMPLETE_GUIDE.md

 - All transactions and their category splits
 - All import history (prevents re-importing same transactions)
 - All merchant groupings and smart categorization mappings
+- All auto-categorization rules (learned from your categorization choices)
 - All settings (pay frequency, annual income, pre-tax deductions)
 - All account balances and credit card limits
 - All budget envelope balances